yagarea/ggu.cz/projects.md

 ---

 ## Projects
+{% include centered-text.html

-This is a list of projects made by the GGU members.
+content="This is a list of projects made by the GGU members."
+%}

 {% include projects.html %}